pistachiosgreen/socialnetwork/README.md

 # socialnetwork
-following tutorial on creating facebook clone
+following tutorial on creating facebook clone using angular, node, express, and postgers